Ti Amo (Gina G song): Chart performance

 "Ti Amo" was a notable hit on several charts, peaking at number-one in Romania.
 In the United Kingdom, it was Gina's first release to miss the top 10, entering at number 11 on the UK Singles Chart, on June 1, 1997.
 The single spent five weeks in the UK top 75.
-In Finland and Scotland, it was a top 10 hit, peaking at number seven and nine.
-And in Lithuania, it reached the top 20.
-On the Eurochart Hot 100, the song reached its highest position as number 47.
-Outside Europe, "Ti Amo" was a big hit in Israel, peaking at number eight.
-It did also chart in Australia, where it reached only number 113.
+In Finland and Scotland, it was a top-10 hit, peaking at number seven and nine.
+In Lithuania, it was a top-20 hit.
+On the Eurochart Hot 100, the song peaked at number 47 in its second week at the chart.
+It did also chart in Gina G's native Australia, peaking at number 113 on the ARIA singles chart.
 Unlike "Ooh Aah...
 Just a Little Bit" and "Gimme Some Love", the song didn't chart in the US.

 Music video

 A music video was produced to promote the single, directed by Swedish-based director Matt Broadley.

 In the video, Gina G. plays the trophy wife of a mafia boss.
 She is locked up in her room, unhappy with her life and sitting in front of the mirror.
 She manages to run away and rides on a white horse to her secret lover.
 Her man are following her, but loses sight of her.
-We see Gina G. meeting her hot latino lover.
-They dance tango by a burning fire and are embracing each other.
-An old man have seen her ride by his house, but when the mafia boss and his men asks if he has seen her, the old man is pretending he has not seen her.
-At the end of the vide Gina G. leaves her lover and returns home.
-She sneaks into her room before her husband finds her lying on her bed.
+Now with her lover, they dance tango by a burning fire.
+At the end of the video, she sneaks into her room before her husband finds her lying on her bed.